 Individuals under 21 or older than 65 are more likely to be eligible for coverage.
 People within these age groups may qualify for Medicare even if their income levels are above the threshold.

 Certain conditions and life circumstances can lead to Medicare eligibility.
-Individuals who are legally certified blind or disabled may be eligible for Medicaid regardless of age or income.
+Individuals who are legally certified blind or disabled may be eligible for Medicare regardless of age or income.
 Similarly, pregnant women in low-income households may be eligible for benefits during pregnancy and after childbirth.
-Those with health conditions that require extensive or long-term care or individuals with medical debts exceeding their resources might also qualify for Medicaid benefits.
+It must be noted that for those eligible, it remains a requirement to apply for Medicare as a condition of Medicaid eligibility.
+Also, those with health conditions that require extensive or long-term care or individuals with medical debts exceeding their resources might also qualify for Medicaid benefits.

 An attorney could review your situation to determine whether you meet any of these qualifying criteria for Medicaid.